During the first half of Act 2, you were offered (and may have picked up) one of the Herald skills: Herald of Ash, Thunder, Ice, Purity, or Agony.

 Heralds are toggled skills that reserve Mana (leaving it unavailable for use), but unlike most such skills, they are not Auras - they only affect you, not your party members, and do not benefit from effects that specify 'Aura' in their language.

 The first effect is a passive buff on you (most of them just give added damage of the appropriate type).
 The language the skill uses is that it "Adds" damage, but this is kind of deceiving because the Herald itself is not dealing damage - in fact, what Heralds do is grant you an added-damage stat that then applies to the skills you use.
 This is important, because it means the Herald itself never does damage via this effect.
 In particular, the added damage alone does not count as a Hit for the Herald, even if the damage ends up being added to a Hit.
 This means that on-hit effects on Heralds do not simply trigger passively anytime you hit anything and that support gems on the Herald do not in general affect this passive added damage.

 The second effect is a triggered effect that depends on you doing something while the Herald is active.
-This effect actually does deal damage directly, meaning that support gems and other effects on the Herald do apply.
+This effect actually does deal damage directly (or summons a minion that does so), meaning that support gems and other effects on the Herald do apply.
 These effects have conditions, however, and only trigger when those conditions are met.

 It is a very common mistake to link, say, Culling Strike to a Herald and expect it to apply on every hit, so I think it bears repeating: this does not work, because the Herald is not dealing damage itself through hits with other skills.
 It's giving you a stat that indirectly boosts those skills.
 Linked supports generally only apply to the secondary triggered effect.
 This can be useful, but it's mostly used in fairly specialized builds.